MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-design-guide.md

 </Extensions>
 ```

-This contract is invoked when the user select **More Settings** in MPD or **Preferences** in CPD.
+This contract is invoked when the user selects **More Settings** in MPD or **Preferences** in CPD.
 This contract can also be invoked from **Printing Preferences** in the Settings app.
 When the contract is activated, the app receives a **PrintSupportSettingsUISession** object that can be used to get the current **PrintTicket** and **PrintDevice** objects.
 The **PrintDevice** object can be used for communicating with the printer to receive printer and job attributes.
 The app can then show UI with appropriate options of the printer to the user.
-When the user makes the choices and select **OK**, the application may then modify the print ticket, validate it, and then submit back using **PrintSupportPrintTicketTarget** object.
+When the user makes the choices and selects **OK**, the application may then modify the print ticket, validate it, and then submit back using **PrintSupportPrintTicketTarget** object.
 If the user chooses to cancel the preferences window, changes should be discarded, and the application should exit by completing the deferral taken from the **PrintSupportSettingsUISession** object.

 The Print Support App is expected to handle multiple simultaneous activations for different print jobs, so such an app must support multiple instances using the **SupportsMultipleInstances** element in the package.appxmanifest file.
 Failure to do so might result in situations where confirming preferences of one print job might close other preferences windows that may be open.
 The user is required to open those preferences windows again.